MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/data-platform/designing-xbox-live-experiences.md

 # Designing Xbox Live Experiences

-This topic walks you through a sample process of thinking about and adding user statistics, achievements, and leaderboards to your game by using the Data Platform features of Xbox Live.
+This article walks you through a sample process of thinking about and adding user statistics, achievements, and leaderboards to your game by using the Data Platform features of Xbox Live.

 ## Example

 Let's configure a fictional game that shows you how Data Platform can help you light up amazing Xbox Live experiences in the Xbox One dashboard, the Xbox app on Windows 10, and in your game.
 For this scenario, we'll work with an imaginary racing game called _Races 2015_.

 To get the most value out of these experiences, we will follow these recommended planning phases:
 1. Design your XBL experiences